If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 As technology has merged with our daily lives, this is one reason network marketing is gaining in popularity and people are choosing it as a viable career option.

-These 5 steps (when implemented correctly) become the blueprint of how to increase sales in a small business (regardless of what niche you’re in).
+The 5 steps below (when implemented correctly) become the blueprint of how to increase sales in a small business (regardless of what niche you’re in).

 Smart Growth Marketing Strategies

-This all seems theoretical, so let me give you some practical tactics.
+This all seems theoretical, so let me give you some practical tactics that will increase sales and your bottom line.

-Here are excellent examples of growth marketing strategies for small businesses.
+Below are some actionable examples of growth marketing strategies for small businesses.

 Try them out and see how they work: